xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 - Create an Intel GVT-g virtual GPU and pass it to VM
 - Disable NVIDIA GPU on the host, and hand it over completely to VM

-Before starting you need to prepare:
+Before starting, you need to prepare:

 - A QEMU (Libvirt) virtual machine with Windows 10 installed
   - With UEFI (OVMF) firmware.
 Not guaranteed to work with BIOS (SeaBIOS) firmware.
   - With QXL virtual GPU.
 - A Windows that boots on the physical computer
   - Dual boot, Windows To Go, etc.
-  - Windows PE may work, as long as you can use the Device Manager.
+  - Windows PE may work as long as you can use the Device Manager.
 - Host OS displaying contents with the iGPU. dGPU either disabled or driver unloaded.
   - Or you cannot passthrough the GVT-g GPU (Virt-Manager will crash).
   - And you cannot passthrough the dGPU (taken by Host OS).

 Important tips:

 - Multiple reboots of the host OS is required, and your host OS may crash!
-Backup your data.
+Back up your data.
-- You don't need to download any drivers manually, Windows will do it for you automatically.
+- You don't need to download any drivers manually.
+Windows will do it for you automatically.
   - If it doesn't, don't go any further than downloading the driver EXE and double-clicking
   - **Never** specify the exact driver to be used in Device Manager
   - Debugging will be harder if you do this